 If you want to give your prior notification application the best chance of success, submit additional information to provide the local authority with a good understanding of the existing agricultural activity in operation.
 This might include details of the land holding size, basic management systems in operation and details regarding agricultural justification for the proposed development.
 (This does not need to be a complex document.)
-Under the prior notification procedure set out in the GPDO, the local planning authority has 28 days to decide whether its prior approval will be required for:

-- the siting, design and external appearance of: - > any agricultural or forestry buildings (under Class A); or - the building as extended or altered (under Class B); - the siting and means of construction of a private way; - the siting of excavation or deposit (Class A); and - the siting and appearance of fish tanks (Class A).

-The local planning authority must let you know of its decision within this timeframe and whether a full planning application is required, or else inform you of its decision to allow or refuse approval.

-If within the 28 days it tells you that prior approval is not required, you may go ahead in accordance with the details you submitted.
-If you have not been informed of the decision within 28 days of the date of receiving the notification, you should contact the authority to check whether or not it has decided.
-If it confirms it has not reached a decision within this period, you may be able to proceed with the development.
+- 8.4 Under the prior notification procedure set out in the GPDO, the local planning authority has 28 days from receipt of the necessary information to decide whether its prior approval will be required for: - the siting, design and external appearance of: - any agricultural or forestry buildings (under Class A); or - the building as extended or altered (under Class B); - the siting and means of construction of a private way; - the siting of excavation or deposit (Class A); and - the siting and appearance of fish tanks (Class A). - 8.5 The local planning authority must let you know of its decision within this 28 day timeframe as to whether it is necessary for you to go through the prior approval process, or else inform you of its decision to allow or refuse the prior notification proposal. - 8.6 If within the 28 days it tells you that prior approval is not required, you may go ahead in accordance with the details you submitted.
+If you have not been informed of any decision within 28 days of the date the local planning authority received the notification, you may be able to proceed with the development.
+It might be sensible to contact the local authority to check that this is the case.

-VERY IMPORTANT
+TIP 23 - THE 28 DAY TIMEFRAME FOR RESPONSE VERY IMPORTANT